 Submittals 1.
 Proposers must complete, sign, and submit Submittals A1, A2 and A3.
-(The template for Submittals A1-A3 can be found on the CCDJFS website in the "RFP-Related Documents" section).
+(The template for Submittals A1-A3 can be found on the Department website in the "RFP-Related Documents" section).
 Narrative on Related Costs 1.
 Proposers must submit a detailed narrative, which demonstrates how costs are related and why they are necessary to the proposed program a.
-The narrative must detail the amount of money being requested. b.
+The narrative must detail the amount of money being requested from Department. b.
 The narrative should also describe the reasoning behind percentages of expenses allocated to this program, and the percentage allocations to the Administrative, Direct, and Support categories for each expense. c.
-If proposer is requesting to be reimbursed on a unit rate basis, the narrative should clearly articulate the desired unit rate and the methodology used in calculating the unit rate.
+If proposer is requesting to be reimbursed on a unit rate basis, the narrative should clearly articulate the desired unit rate and the methodology used in calculating the unit rate. d.

-d.
 Does the money being requested from Department represent more than 50% of your total program cost?
-Please list all funding streams and the dollar amount that will fund this program.
 Payment Schedule 1.
-Proposer must include a proposed schedule of payments.2.
-The trigger for payment for each cost must be identified (e.g. timing, deliverable).
-Narrative describing Non CDJFS funding streams 1.
-Proposers shall submit a detailed narrative describing all non-Department funding received from any source that funds any part of the proposed project.2.
-Proposer must include the percentage of the total project cost of each funding source.3.
-Please provide a list of all entities that provide funding income to your organization.
+Proposer must include a proposed schedule of payments.
+2. The trigger for payment for each cost must be identified (e.g. timing, deliverable).
+Narrative describing Non-Department funding streams 1.
+Proposers shall submit a detailed narrative describing all non-Department funding received from any source that funds any part of the proposed project.
+2. Proposer must include the percentage of the total project cost of each funding source.
+3. Please provide a list of all entities that provide funding income to your organization.